BootRacer Review & Download: Measure Windows boot time

 BootRacer is one free tool that will let you measure the time required for your Windows computer to boot.
 The main function of BootRacer is total control over Windows boot time.
 BootRacer automatically traces the time spent on system startup, gives a warning if the computer slows down and shows the degree of speed degradation.
 It is a well-known fact that Windows slows down over time.
 BootRacer shows when performance begins to degrade and warns if urgent actions are required.
 The newly released version 4.5 adds some new features!

 At every start-up, it displays a countdown timer, telling you how many seconds longer you have to wait before the computer is ready for use.
 This isn´t your ordinary progress bar – BootRacer´s estimates are accurately based on your computer´s previous startup events, so you´ll know exactly how much time you have to wait before you can start working.

 It does not count the time you used to enter your password.
 Everyone´s password is different, and every one types at their own rate.
 BootRacer does not account the time needed to enter the password during the login, measuring only the time your computer needs to load.

 Once you have downloaded and installed the freeware, run it and click on Boot Time Test and reboot your computer.

 After a reboot, once you reach your desktop, in the bottom left corner you will see a count down timer.
 This timer will tell you how much time you need to wait, till the full boot process is finally complete, and your Windows is ready for use.
 Once it is ready, you will see a green Good – Go sign.
 This means that the boot process is complete, and your desktop is ready for use.

 The results window will then show you the following details.
 You will see the time it takes to boot your computer along with a Boot Speed rating.

-- Password Timeout: Time required to enter password is excluded
+Password Timeout: Time required to enter the password is excluded